Manaslu Tsum Valley Vs. Annapurna Circuit

 Do I need a guide for these treks?

-Yes, a guide is mandatory for Manaslu Tsum Valley, while Annapurna Circuit can be done independently but is safer with a guide.
+Yes, a guide is mandatory for Manaslu Tsum Valley, while Annapurna Circuit can be done independently, but is safer with a guide.

 Which trek is more budget-friendly?